XOOPS/XoopsCore25/htdocs/themes/xbootstrap/README.md

 on that page to customize the Share Buttons.
 These buttons will be shown in templates such as modules/publisher/publisher_item.tpl with this line:
 `<div class='shareaholic-canvas' data-app='share_buttons' data-app-id=''></div>`

+###Headhesive menus
+In the file `tpl/nav-menu.tpl` there is an option at the top of the file in the line `<{assign var='stickyHeader' value='yes'}>`.
+This option keeps the menu bar stuck to the top of the display.
+If you would prefer to let the menu disapper as you scroll down the page, change the setting to `value='no'` and save the file.